moellpau/handwritten-digit-recognition/README.md

 * Arduino IDE

 ### Libraries
-* tbd
+* own machine learning model library https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/AirWriting_inferencing.zip

 ### Deep Learning Workflow
 **1. Decide on a goal** <br>
 Air-writing recognition of the digits 1, 2 and 3 with Arduino Nano 33 BLE Sense.
 This as a classification problem.
 Classification is a machine learning task that takes a set of input data and returns the probability that this data fits each of a set of known classes.
 In this example, there are three classes: number_1, number_2 and number_3.<br>
 <br>
 **2. Collect a dataset** <br>
+Identify data that is needed and create final dataset.
 The data was collected using the hardware setup above and using the drawn digit template in Figure 2.
 How the hardware ws used can be seen in Figure 3 with the old setup.

 ![Template of digits](https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/digit_template.jpg)
 <div align="center"><i>Figure 2: Template of digits</i></div> <br>